lukso-network/docs/docs/learn/dapp-developer/connect-profile.md

 The [Universal Profile Extension](/install-up-browser-extension) automatically manages incoming requests and returns the address of the connected [Universal Profile](../../standards/universal-profile/introduction.md).
 To get the conrolling EOAs of the [smart contract account](../../standards/universal-profile/lsp0-erc725account.md), you can manually [fetch it's controllers](../expert-guides/key-manager/get-controller-permissions.md).

 :::

+## Provider Injection

+You can use the `window.lukso` object, tailored for a direct integration with the UP Browser Extension.
+This approach allows developers to engage directly with the UP Browser Extension without the need to consider compatibility with other extensions.

 <Tabs groupId="provider-lib">
   <TabItem value="ethers" label="ethers">